 It's that time of the season to have a few friends and family over for a celebration.

 You just heard your friends want to gather at your place for a last minute send off for a close friend.
 You can’t say no, and you’re excited to show off your outdoor space.
 However, the thought of cleaning all the outdoor furnishings and surfaces can be daunting.
 With PowerizerComplete you have everything you need.
-It’s the one detergent that can be used as a paste to remove tough stains or used as a concentrated solution to tackle the tough, ruff and dirty surfaces.
+It’s the one detergent that can be used as a natural surface cleaner to remove tough stains or used as a concentrated solution to tackle the tough, ruff and dirty surfaces.
 Also cleaning smooth surfaces like tables, glass and countertops is a breeze.
 Powerizer will save you time and money.

 Here are a few tools to use if you have access to them.
 They will make cleaning a lot easier.